hannesherold/deepzoom/README.md

 ### Watermark support (alpha version)

 Makes use of `insert()` method of Intervention Image library to add a watermark image to tiles.
 User can specify the image-file and the zoom-level at which the watermark should be applied.

+Alpha version tested with imagick image library only.

 #### Example implementation
 ```php